 The Ministry recently announced that the next Waste Minimisation Fund round would work in quite a different way.
-Instead of opening for a fixed period of time in May 2022, it will instead open in October 2022 and will consider applications as they are received, and will agree to fund successful applications until funds are exhausted.
+Instead of opening for a fixed period of time in May, it will instead open later in the year and will consider applications as they are received, and will agree to fund successful applications until funds are exhausted.